Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-google-cloud-tasks/README.md

 ![Vendure version](https://img.shields.io/npm/dependency-version/vendure-plugin-google-cloud-tasks/dev/@vendure/core)

 Plugin for using Vendure worker with Google Cloud Tasks.
-This plugin will show successful and failed jobs in the admin UI under `sytem/jobs`, but not running jobs.
+This plugin will show ending, successful and failed jobs in the admin UI under `sytem/jobs`, but not running jobs.
+Only jobs of the past 7 days are kept in the DB.

 ## Getting started